View detailed information on potential strike locales, US naval warships and suspected chemical weapons sites.

 Thursday evening’s vote was non-binding, but in practice the rejection of military strikes means Cameron’s hands are tied.

-Philip Hammond, the UK’s defence secretary, said that Britain would not take part in any military action.
+The British Defence Secretary, Philip Hammond, said that Britain would not take part in any military action.

 Despite the outcome of the vote, the US said it would “continue to consult” with London, “one of our closest allies and friends”.